 In a December 2015 article, The American College of Obstetricians and Gynecologists ( ACOG) point to the menstrual cycle as a vital sign for adolescent well-being and emphasize its importance in assessing the overall health of the girl.
 For instance, sickness, exhaustion or stress may interfere with the menstrual cycle.
 When the menstrual period stops, the body is saying, slow down.
 When a girl is able to talk knowledgeably about the changes in her body, she can be a strong partner with her parents and doctor in making choices that affect her wellbeing in positive, supportive ways.

-If you would like added to the email list to receive announcements about upcoming classes, please do so here, in doing so, you will receive Seed Cycling for Hormonal Balance ebook and why it is important.
+If you would like added to the email list to receive announcements about upcoming classes, and hormone health, please do so here, in doing so, you will receive Seed Cycling for Hormonal Balance ebook and why it is important.

 If you are interested in a specific class or would like to have me speak at our upcoming event, please email me directly.